-My dear fellow, they say if you're in one
+My dear fellow, they say if you're in one you should stop digging |

 The rumours that I am a rather pitifully obsessive individual must be true.
 How could I resist?
 Sat in front of me on Christmas morning was a pristine, unopened box of documents courtesy of Mr Matthew Stephenson.
 Amidst the festinated wrapping paper and cacophonous excitement of younger family members, I surreptitiously donned my professional document waders and splashed around in the shallows of my last Subject Access Request for about an hour.
 It was worthwhile as in a very short space of time, an interesting email surfaced in a manner not too dissimilar to that of an ace of clubs from a pack of cards in the hands of a Penn or a Teller.
 I shall come back to the content of this email in due course.